sangdup/213219_mini_project/mini_project/Readme.md

 - It supports calculation of definite integrals over a specified interval.
 - Allows the user to specify the desired accuracy for the integral calculation.
 - Implements both basic and corrected versions of the Trapezoidal Rule and Simpson's Rule.
-- Provides an interactive menu for selecting the integration method.
 - Continuously refines the integral estimate until the desired accuracy is achieved.
 - Allows the user to change the function being integrated my modifying the 'f' funcion in the file.